4:30 - 5:00 PM

 Women and men interested in Consecrated life as a Religious Sister or Brother are also encouraged to give prayerful consideration to the matter, and to entrust it to the Lord.
 We learn in following a Godly life that there are essentially four states in life: Married life; Single life; Consecrated life as a Religious Brother or Sister; and Consecrated life as a Deacon, Priest or Bishop.

 If you are experiencing any interest in religious life, feel free to call or e-mail Fr.
-Michael at firstname.lastname@example.org and start what is an essentially prayerful and usually enjoyable and enlightening dialogue of conversion and discovery of Christ in your life.
+Mark at firstname.lastname@example.org info and start what is an essentially prayerful and usually enjoyable and enlightening dialogue of conversion and discovery of Christ in your life.